Rodney McAree: 'They have very good players but they haven’t had to work overly hard for the goals'

+Zane Okoro’s opener and a Caolan Marron own goal had the Bannsiders in control at the interval, with Joel Cooper and Will Patching adding further strikes after the restart.

+The Swifts failed to overly trouble Aidan Harris in the Coleraine goal and McAree was disappointed with the chances his side gave up.

-"I thought we started the game well and we were decent for the first 10 to 12 minutes.
+"I thought we started the game well and we were decent for the first 10 to 12 minutes,” he said.

 "It then fell apart after that but I think Coleraine are a very good team and the best we’ve played this season.